-Your primary score for behaviour and motivation respectively shows that you are motivated for a different behaviour than you mainly exhibit at present.
-When reading about your primary behavioural and motivational style, you should be aware of the difference between your actual behaviour and how you are motivated to act.
-This may give you ideas of what to focus on in your development plan.
-It is a good idea to involve your superior in these discussions, aimed at adapting your work to your motivation and developing your skills and behaviour.
+The primary score for behaviour and motivation respectively shows that the test taker is motivated for a different behaviour than the test taker mainly exhibits at present.
+When reading about the Primary Behavioural and Motivational Style, test taker should be aware of the difference between the actual behaviour and how the test taker is motivated to act.
+This may give ideas of what to focus on in the development plan.
+It is a good idea to involve the test taker's superior in these discussions, aimed at adapting work to test taker's motivation and developing skills and behaviour.